 Follow the syntax described to create direct port access URLs for AKC.
-If you are using Chrome on Windows, you must also enable the "Enable AKC Download Server Certificate Validation" option in Device Settings > Device Services.
+Use Microsoft browsers for best results.
+If you are using Edge on Windows, you must also enable the "Enable AKC Download Server Certificate Validation" option in Device Settings > Device Services.